msanatan/msanatan.github.io/source/_posts/2019/weekend-hack-another-scraper.md

 ## Parsing

-For parsing I used [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), definitely one of the most popular scarping libraries out there.
+For parsing I used [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), definitely one of the most popular scarping libraries for Python.
 I skipped on `lxml` as the page is very simple, there was no need for fancy XPath.
 This function returns all the posts in a list of dictionaries.
 I'm not copying the content, so all I need are the names, links and dates.

 ```python
 def parse_posts(author_url):